 In Texas, a DWI is a felony if the defendant has two prior drunk driving convictions.
 So if the defendant accidentally killed someone while committing a third DWI, that can be charged as felony murder under Texas law.
 If convicted, the defendant faces life imprisonment.

-Houston Court Rules Warrantless Arrest of Felony Murder Suspect Was Unconstitutional
+Court Rules Warrantless Arrest of Murder Suspect Unconstitutional

 Given the gravity of a felony murder charge, it is essential police officers uphold a defendant’s constitutional rights when investigating a fatal DWI accident.